Myriopteris fendleri: Taxonomy

 Myriopteris fendleri was first described by Sir William Jackson Hooker in 1852, as Cheilanthes fendleri, based on material collected by Augustus Fendler in New Mexico in 1848.
 The type specimen is Fendler 1015 at Kew Herbarium.
 The epithet presumably honors Fendler.
 In 1872, Eugène Fournier, in his treatment of Mexican ferns, chose to recognize the genus Myriopteris as a segregate of Cheilanthes, and transferred C. fendleri there as Myriopteris fendleri.

-By a strict application of the principle of priority, Oliver Atkins Farwell transferred the species to the genus Allosorus as Allosorus myriophyllus var. fendleri in 1931, that genus having been published before Cheilanthes.
+By a strict application of the principle of priority, Oliver Atkins Farwell transferred the species to the genus Allosorus as the variety Allosorus myriophyllus var. fendleri in 1931, that genus having been published before Cheilanthes.
 Farwell's name was rendered unnecessary when Cheilanthes was conserved over Allosorus in the Paris Code published in 1956.

 The development of molecular phylogenetic methods showed that the traditional circumscription of Cheilanthes is polyphyletic.
 Convergent evolution in arid environments is thought to be responsible for widespread homoplasy in the morphological characters traditionally used to classify it and the segregate genera, such as Myriopteris, that have sometimes been recognized.
 On the basis of molecular evidence, Amanda Grusz and Michael D. Windham revived the genus Myriopteris in 2013 for a group of species formerly placed in Cheilanthes, including Myriopteris fendleri.

 In 2018, Maarten J. M. Christenhusz transferred the species to Hemionitis as H. fendleri, as part of a program to consolidate the cheilanthoid ferns into that genus.

 Members of the genus Cheilanthes as historically defined (which includes Myriopteris) are commonly known as "lip ferns" due to the lip-like (false) indusium formed by the leaf margins curling over the sori.
 The common name Fendler's lip fern refers to the collector honored by the epithet.